yemikudaisi/subtitle-downloader/README.md

 # subtitle-search
-A GUI application for searching subtitles for movies and TV show by web scrapping subtitle websites
+A GUI application for searching subtitles for movies/TV show by web scrapping.